Guides

 Icon

-Rather than manually adding, styling, and spacing icons inside component slots, you can simply pass the
+Rather than manually adding, styling, and spacing icons inside component slots, you can simply pass the icon prop to any component that supports it.

 Flux uses Heroicons for its icon collection.
 Heroicons is a set of beautiful and functional icons crafted by the fine folks at Tailwind Labs.